typescript-tea/core/guide/tutorial.md

 }
 ```

 What is interesting about the above example is that we are using the same module `Counter` several times.
-The root view has state for 3 counters and it wraps the actions dispatched by each counter in its own action called `DispatchCounter1`, `DispatchCounter2`, and `DispatchCounter3`.
-This wrapping is accomplished by giving each of the counters a differnt dispatch function.
+The root view has state for 3 counters and it wraps the actions dispatched by each counter in its own actions called `DispatchCounter1`, `DispatchCounter2`, and `DispatchCounter3`.
+This wrapping is accomplished by giving each of the counters a different dispatch function.
 Lets look at one of them:

 ```ts
 <Counter.View dispatch={(action) => dispatch({ type: "DispatchCounter1", action })} state={state.counter1} />